benyamindsmith/randngen/README.md

 --->
 A opinionated R library of pseudo-random number generators written in C++.

 This package aims to be comprehensive with having all popular and emerging random number generators.
-This package can be used for research and to explore the properties of random number generators as well.
+This package can be used for research and for exploring the properties of random number generators as well.

 ## Installing this Package